The Brown Recluse and Hope for Pandemic Shuttered Missouri Businesses: Business Interruption Policies May Cover COVID-19 Losses

 Insurance providers have urged courts that no civil authority coverage exists where the loss of access is not total.
 This means that any limited permission to remain on the premises in any way does not meet that threshold.
 Here, the court rejected that argument, holding that “access” is not modified in the policy.
 Therefore, to imply that total loss of access would be necessary is contrary to the language of the policy.

-Takeaways for Missouri Businesses
+Takeaways for Missouri Businesses: Direct Physical Loss

 While the Studio 417 opinion represents a needed win for insured businesses, the district court was keen to note that plaintiff-business owners had not yet demonstrated entitlement to relief and the court would permit re-argument of the issues at the summary judgment stage.
 The court also emphasized that it was not yet evaluating the applicability of a “virus exclusions.”
 The Studio 417 opinion puts business owners one step closer to getting the benefits of the insurance policies they purchased and the insurance payments they desperately need.